yhs0602/CraftGround/docs/headless.md

 xset s off
-xset -dpms # Disable DPMS (Energy Star) features. xset -q # Check if the screen saver is disabled
+xset -dpms # Disable DPMS (Energy Star) features. xset -q # Check if the screen saver is disabled export DISPLAY=:2 # Change back to the display to the 2D X server
 ```
 This effectively disables the screen saver and DPMS features.
 You may want to add these commands to your startup scripts such as `.xinitrc` or `.xprofile` to make it permanent even after reboot.